kirkalyn13/xyz-books-pipeline/README.md

 2. Navigate to the root folder of the project.
 3. Run `go build cmd/main.go`.
 This should generate the executable.
 4. Run `./main` on the folder where the executable is located (preferrably the root folder of the project).
+5. Alternatively, if you have Golang installed on your machine, you can simply run `go run cmd/main.go` from the project root folder.
-5. The output CSV file can be found on `/xyz-books-pipeline/output/book-data.csv` .
+6. The output CSV file can be found on `/xyz-books-pipeline/output/book-data.csv` .

 **Note:** If the Rabbit MQ instance is up and running and messages are queued, the pipeline may need to restart to start receiving the queued messages.